envycontent/haiku-user-manual/content/add-a-new-course-skills-training.rst

 #.
 Click in the line before or after where you would like to add your course.
 #.
 Click the add row before or after button to add an additional row.

-Add you course details and link to the course.
+Add your course details and link to the course.

-Scroll to the bottom of the page and click Save.
+Scroll to the bottom of the page and click **Save**.